5 Hidden Flare-Up Triggers You're Probably Not Tracking (But Should Be)

 The tricky part: you can't feel sleep efficiency.
 You need data to see it.
 Wearables that track sleep stages can reveal when your "eight hours" actually contains only five hours of quality rest.

-2. Barometric pressure changes
+2. Barometric pressure changes: how weather triggers flare-ups

 For conditions like rheumatoid arthritis, fibromyalgia, and migraines, barometric pressure shifts are a well-documented but poorly tracked trigger.
 A study in BMC Musculoskeletal Disorders found that rapid drops in barometric pressure preceded symptom flares in 68% of participants.